-Lots of people will try and sell you surefire ‘systems’ to help you with your in play betting.
-Be assure that they’re all crap!
+Lots of people will try and sell you surefire ‘systems’ to help you with your in-play betting.
+Be assured that they’re all bogus!
 An interesting system you’ll see for sale which claims that it’ll make you rich is the ‘Lay the Draw’ system, which is designed for use primarily on betting exchanges like Betfair where you can bet against outcomes (laying) as well as for them.
-Here’s how it works, or doesn’t work in reality!:
+Here’s how it works (or doesn’t work) in reality!:

 There’s plenty that can go wrong.
-For example if the game carries on being 0-0 for a long time than there may not be a goal at all and you’ve lost all of your money.
+For example, if the game carries on being 0-0 for a long time then there may not be a goal at all and you’ve lost all of your money.
 Another thing that’s not immediately obvious is that if the underdog scores, the odds of the draw will actually shorten and you’re doomed again!

-The Cashout button is a great feature, and in truth savvy bettors have been doing it for years.
+The Cashout button is a great feature, and in truth, savvy bettors have been doing it for years.
 It used to be referred to as ‘greening-up’ referring to the fact that your Betfair account would show green numbers for all possible outcomes indicating that you can’t lose.
-Of course with every new feature comes a terrible ‘system’ from people who don’t know anything about gambling.
-Take this example; a system like that will never work.
-I’ll leave it as homework for you to figure out why…

 Of course, with every new feature comes a bunch of terrible ‘systems’ from people who don’t know anything about gambling.
 You’ll find these systems everywhere, but just take it from me that they simply do not work!